 Installing ColdLight

-You will need to first install the Flexmark java parser and Jsoup into your Java class path.
+You will need to first install the Flexmark java parser and Jsoup where your app can access them.
+Recommended versions are jsoup-1.22.1.jar and flexmark-all-0.64.0-lib.jar.

 Whether you decide to use ColdLight or not, these Java libraries are two of the best for CFML developers and time spent installing them won’t be wasted.